The nutrition toolbox to generate in silico diets

 Step 3: Generating in silico diets

 With step 1 and step 2 performed, we can now prepare the second input file, referred to as "demoCreateDiet" here.
-In step 1, we already filled in the original food items and the consumed weight per diet in the "demoCreateDiet" file.
-Now we can fill in the database id and database name for each dietary food iem.
-The two fields can be directly copied from fullComparisonFoodItemsn or topResutlsComparisonFoodItems where the relevant database alternatives were chosen.
+In step 1, we already filled in the dietary food items and the consumed weight per diet in the "demoCreateDiet" file.
+Now we can fill in the database id and database name for each dietary food item.
+The two fields can be directly copied from fullComparisonFoodItemsn or topResutlsComparisonFoodItems where the relevant database equivalents were chosen.
 Once completed, we can use the function generateInSilicoDiet.m to create our in silico diets and do some quick analyses.
 The function takes the following inputs:

 - outputDir Optional: Path to the directory where the results should be stored.
 Defaults to current working directory.

-- analyseMacros Optional: Boolean, indicates if analysis on macros should be performed.
+- analyseMacros Optional: Boolean, indicates if analysis on macronutrients should be performed.
 Defaults to true.

-- addStarch Optional: Boolean, indicates if additional starch should be added based on the reported macros.
+- addStarch Optional: Boolean, indicates if additional starch should be added based on the database macronutrients.
 It will add on additional starch based on the equation starch = total carbohydrates - fibre - total sugars, as starch is often not measured in the USDA database.
 Defaults to false.

 First let us define our variables